 Group counseling sessions typically consist of several recovering individuals and one or more therapists.
 While in group therapy meetings, individuals can discuss their stories, struggles, and victories with one another.

-Therapy that takes place in group settings can help individuals to develop interpersonal skills, which are often lost due to addiction.
-Also, group counseling can inspire support within the recovery community.
-Those who are working to end addiction can unite with others, overcoming feelings of loneliness and isolation.
+Therapy that takes place in group settings can help individuals in rehab for young adults to develop interpersonal skills which are often lost due to addiction.
+Also, group counseling can inspire support within the addiction recovery community.
+Young people who are working to end addiction can unite with others and help one another overcome feelings of loneliness and isolation.

 Individual therapy is also beneficial as meetings consist of one recovering individual and one therapist or counselor.
-This one-on-one format allows people to feel free to share their thoughts, emotions, and feelings without the fear of judgment.
-It also provides time to discover and address any underlying issues and causes of addiction.
+This one-on-one format allows young people to feel free to share their thoughts, emotions, and feelings without the fear of judgment.
+Individual therapy also provides young adults with time to discover and address any underlying issues and causes for their addictions.

 Rehab for Young Adults at NJRC

-If you or someone you know is suffering from addiction, now is the time to seek help.
-It can be difficult to reach out for addiction treatment.
-Some individuals experience anxiety at the mere thought of asking for assistance.
-Others feel that they will be met with judgment rather than understanding or compassion.
-The idea of admitting that one needs help can be overwhelming.
+If you are a young adult who is suffering from addiction, now is the time to seek help.
+Here at NJRC, we know that it can be overwhelming to seek out treatment for addiction.
+Some adults even experience anxiety at the mere thought of asking for assistance when it comes to treating their substance use disorders.
+Others may feel anxious because they are afraid that they will be met with judgment rather than understanding or compassion.

-When you enroll in our treatment program, you can rest assured that your recovery is our top priority.
+When you enroll in our treatment program here at NJRC, you can rest assured that your recovery is our top priority.
 Our compassionate team will work with you as you move toward a life of recovery.
-We want to walk with you, from the very beginning until you complete your treatment and begin your new life.
+We want to walk with you from the very beginning of your treatments until you complete your rehab for young adults and begin your new life.

 Today can be the day that changes your life for the better.
-Just contact us here at North Jersey Recovery Center.
-Allow us to help you end addiction in your life!
+Just call us today here at North Jersey Recovery Center if you are a young adult in need of addiction treatment.
+Allow our rehab for young adults to help you end addiction in your life!